 Offered: Fall, Spring, Summer.

-PHIL 201 - Introduction to Eastern Philosophy (3)

-Theories of reality, knowledge, and the meaning of human existence in Eastern philosophical traditions are investigated.
-Included are the metaphysical speculations of the Indian schools and the ethical theories of East Asian schools.

-Offered: Fall, Spring, Summer.

 PHIL 205W - Introduction to Logic (4)

 This course covers principles of valid reasoning.
 Formal methods of propositional and quantificational logic are introduced to evaluate the validity of reasoning in arguments.
 This is a Writing in the Discipline (WID) course.